ntatvr/FE-BE-Training/my-project/README.md

 - Socket.io

-Q: How to install and start nodemon?
+Q: How to install and start node server?

 1. Install libs with this command:
 - npm install or npm install -g nodemon